ARFID Education and Skills

 In these sessions, we practice what was just discussed in the prior lecture and develop a series of “action items” to implement this new strategy at home.
 Here is an example of the two-day workshop schedule and topics.

 Our immersive family program is a comprehensive outpatient treatment program consisting of one, 5-day primary treatment week and post-treatment follow-up offered for Avoidant Restrictive Food Intake Disorder (ARFID).
 The program focuses on helping individuals who are extremely sensitive to their internal and external experience.
 The goal is to help these individuals manage the intensity of that experience without compromising the vividness and richness of what they feel or limiting the breadth of their options.
-Here is a sample schedule of our immersive program for the patient and parents.
-The schedule for adults has slight differences.
+This program will start again in 2019.

 We are developing an educational, supportive, web-based community for eating disorder management.
 This site will be the support system for families upon their completion of our immersive family program.
 Having this ongoing support and community available to families is crucial and has been a critical piece missing from our prior immersive programs.
 The anticipated timeframe for the website launch is early summer 2017.